 Hard-wired alarms will require less maintenance than battery-operated alarms.
 Keeping a record and replacing the backup batteries regularly is a good idea.
 Regular cleanings should also be scheduled.
 You will have to have inspections and testing routinely done to ensure that your fire alarm system is working correctly.
 Licensed fire protection technicians must perform inspections depending on the type of system your building has.

 Fire alarms are essential if you want to protect your building and its occupants.
-Commercial property owners are legally responsible for installing a fire alarm system that meets the building codes.
+Commercial property such as retail establishments, casinos, hotels, and restaurant owners are legally responsible for installing a fire alarm system that meets the building codes.
 When fire alarms do not work correctly, property owners can face legal challenges that can be devastating.